Skip to content

 ValueError

-If the path contains an unrecognized file extension.
+If path contains an unsupported file extension.

 Example